 Gabon Travel Health Advice

 Healthcare in Gabon is poor, and traveller's insurance is a necessity.
 Many doctors will expect cash up front, regardless of insurance.
 Medical facilities in major cities should be sufficient for routine care, but in the rural areas healthcare is often non-existent.
-If you require any medication on your travels it is best to bring it with you, in the original packaging, with a signed and dated letter from your doctor detailing exactly what it is and why it is needed (this applies to syringes and needles as well).
+Take a custom medical kit and any necessary medication in the original packaging, with a signed and dated letter from a doctor detailing exactly what it is and why it is needed (this applies to syringes and needles as well).

 Become our Gabon Travel Expert

 We are looking for contributors for our Gabon travel guide.
 If you are a local, a regular traveller to Gabon or a travel professional with time to contribute and answer occasional forum questions, please contact us.